kosuke-mr4/TabMerger/README.md

 ## TabMerger

-Extension for merging tabs in Google Chrome
+Extension for merging tabs in Google Chrome.